 Having said that though, cheesecake is also a very tricky dessert to make – I’ve certainly had my fair share of mental breakdowns over sunken, gloopy, undercooked cheesecake.
 But before we get started about how to tell if a cheesecake is undercooked, let’s talk about the different types of cheesecakes that you can make.

-A baked cheesecake consists of cream cheese, full-fat double (or sour) cream, sugar, eggs and sometimes a bit of flour.
-All the ingredients are combined and poured in a tin with a biscuit base.
+A baked cheesecake consists of cream cheese, full-fat double (or sour) cream, sugar, eggs, and sometimes a bit of flour.
+All the ingredients are combined and poured into a tin with a biscuit base.

-The biscuit base is usually ground digestives with melted butter or even ground Oreos.
+The biscuit base is usually blitzed digestives with melted butter or even blitzed Oreos.
 The eggs and the flour are used in the baked cheesecake to help the cheesecake bind together when cooking in the oven.

-A cheesecake when baked, is quite dense and velvety – so be sure to stick to just one (or maybe 2) slices and it’s quite a heavy dessert.
+A cheesecake when baked, is quite dense and velvety – so be sure to stick to just one (or maybe 2) slices as it’s quite a heavy dessert.

 But let’s be real, out of the 2, a baked cheesecake is so much better.
 And you feel like a proud little baker after you’ve mastered a baked cheesecake.
 But knowing when the cheesecake is ready can be tricky and you need to know what you’re looking for when checking if a cheesecake is undercooked.
 Some recipes talk about baking your cheesecake for 30 minutes, others say 50 minutes.
 With every oven being different, it’s probably best just to keep an eye on your cheesecake while it’s in the oven baking.
 Bear in mind that a cheesecake also needs to be kept in the oven after it’s baked to properly cool down, during the time of which it will still be slowly cooking itself.